mbostock/isoformat/README.md

 * YYYY-MM-DDTHH:MM:SS.MMM
 * YYYY-MM-DDTHH:MM:SS.MMMZ

+The year YYYY may also be represented as +YYYYYY or -YYYYYY.
 The time zone Z may be represented as a literal Z for UTC, or as +HH:MM, -HH:MM, +HHMM, or -HHMM.
 (The two-digit time zone offset +HH or -HH is not supported; although part of ISO 8601, this format is not recognized by Chrome or Node.
 And although ISO 8601 does not allow the time zone -00:00, it is allowed here because it is widely supported in implementations.)